jchristisgod25-dotcom/vse-motion/README.md

-# vse-motion
-Blender VSE Image and video Motion Library Addon
+# VSE Motion Addon

+This is a Blender addon for motion effects in Video Sequence Editor.

+## Features
+- Image motion presets
+- Easy UI